-Over the last few years, company cultures have become much more relaxed than they used to be.
+In recent years, company culture has become, in general, much more relaxed than it used to be.
 With millennials taking over the workplace and an advancement in technology that has changed the way things are done across the board, it isn’t uncommon to walk into any given office and see employees in jeans, t-shirts, and sandals.
-Regardless of your feelings toward this development, it likely won’t shift again anytime soon so it’s important to be prepared to approach the issue when necessary.
-Below are a few tips on how to avoid the awkwardness when it comes time to tell Tony from IT that his favorite ripped jeans with the coffee stain are not work appropriate.
+Regardless of your personal feelings toward this development, it’s important to understand that this bandwagon isn’t changing lanes anytime soon.
+Because of that, you should have a clear idea about how you expect your employees to dress and, more importantly, how to convey that dress code to them.
+Read on for a few tips on how to avoid the awkward conversation when it comes time to tell Tony from IT that his favorite ripped jeans with the coffee stains are not work appropriate.

 Put a Policy in Place